 The total contribution rate is the sum of the normal cost rate, assumed administrative expenses, and the UAL rate.
 Under Measure F, the total contribution rate cannot be less than the normal cost rate.
 The normal cost rate is determined by dividing the total normal cost determined under the actuarial cost method by the payroll expected for members active on the valuation date.
 The UAL payments are adjusted for interest from the valuation date to the date of expected payment in the following fiscal year.
-The UAL rate is determined by dividing the UAL payments by the total expected payroll for the year (including members active on the valuation date and new entrants expected to replace active members who are expected to leave employment).
+The UAL rate is determined by dividing members active on the valuation date and new entrants expected to replace active members who are expected to leave employment).

-For Tier 1, members contribute 3/11ths of the normal cost rate (including administrative expenses, but excluding reciprocity), and the City pays the remainder of the total contribution rate.
+For Tier 1, members contribute 3/11ths of the normal cost rate (excluding reciprocity), and the City pays the remainder of the total contribution rate.
 Tier 1 members who were rehired into Tier 2 and then returned to Tier 1 under Measure F also pay half of the increased cost attributable to their Tier 2 service.